reviews

 something important and central to the characters or to the plot not being carried out completely.....

-(read: 2024) at the beginning it was funny and pretty relatable, i super got charlie's feelings of being awkward and anxious. but for a part i feel like he became confident and overcame his stuggles too quickly. we saw charlie's struggles, especially at the start, but then it kind of mellowed out, like we just skipped half of his journey of getting to that point. i guess he became more comfortable after making good friends through the story and finally feeling understood, things that are all bound to help deal with everything, but it still felt like it was a huge jump and something i'd consider a major flaw in Charlie's storyline.
+(read: 2024) for a part i feel like charlie became confident and overcame his stuggles too quickly. we saw his struggles, especially at the start, but then it kind of mellowed out, like we just skipped half of his journey of getting to that point. i suppose it is true that he became more comfortable with himself after making good friends through the story, but the jump felt like a significant flaw in charlie's storyline, especially when his struggles with anxiety and OCD are a big part of his character..

-honestly i didn't get it when they misunderstood each other either. it was clear as day to me, and i think it should have been clear as day to the two of them as well. i don't get why Dev was jealous, because of course it's an act for the cameras, they gotta keep the show rolling. it seemed very obviously that he loves him and nobody really meant any of the things they were saying for the episodes.
+honestly i didn't get it when they misunderstood each other either. it was clear as day to me, and i think it should have been clear as day to the two of them as well, that they love one another. i don't get why dev was jealous, because of course whatever charlie is saying to the contestants is just an act for the cameras, they gotta keep the reality show rolling afterall. i mean, dev has been working for the show all this time, he should know better than anyone that a lot of the scenes are directed.

-i found it odd that some scenes were such a sudden fade to black too, because they seemed important to their relationship. i mean, everything seemed important, there are just so many sentances you can write about experiencing so much you've never even known you could feel before this point.
+i found it odd also that some scenes were such a sudden fade to black too, because they seemed important to their relationship. i mean, everything seemed important, there are just so many sentances you can write about falling in love and experiencing so much you've never even know you could feel prior to this point.

-i guess i liked that there's some nuance to Ryan, it leaves it so it's not as black and white as Dev pictured it initially. just two people who didn't work out & who weren't for each other.
+i guess i liked that there's some nuance to dev's ex ryan, it leaves it so it's not as black and white as dev pictured it initially. just two people who didn't work out & who weren't for each other.

-the ending of this book was making me think of episode (the interactive game) because it was bonkers as hell. i could picture their sprites emoting with their speech bubbles. i can't believe any of it happened. or the last minute flight. or everyone sitting through 12 hours of Ever After....
+the ending of this book was making me think of episode (the interactive game) because it was so bonkers. i could picture their sprites emoting with their speech bubbles...... i can't believe any of it happened. or the last minute flight. or everyone sitting through 12 hours of Ever After....

 1